-Other indications of a broken bone include:
+Other indications of a broken bone in the foot include:

 - hearing or feeling a snap or grinding noise when an injury happens